 Visual scenes are typically in motion, either because of objects moving or optic flow from our own movements.
 The encoding of visual motion starts as early as the retina, with several subtypes of retinal ganglion cells (RGCs) having stronger responses to one direction of motion than to its opposite16, 17.
-The major type of motion encoding RGCs are ON-OFF direction-selective ganglion cells (DSGC)18, which are divided into four subtypes that respond preferentially to each of the four cardinal directions17.
+The major type of motion-encoding RGCs are ON-OFF direction-selective ganglion cells (DSGC)18, which are divided into four subtypes that respond preferentially to each of the four cardinal directions17.
 There are currently no efficient coding predictions about these ON-OFF DSGCs.
-To fill this gap in knowledge, I will build an efficient coding model that jointly estimates receptive fields in space and time – a requirement to encode directional motion.
-I will then test whether we can replicate ON-OFF DSGCs that only encode the four cardinal directions17, and also compare my findings to experimental data from the Field Lab at UCLA.
+Where previous models assumed independent spatial and temporal receptive fields that are incapable of capturing motion responsiveness, I will build an efficient coding model that allows for fully general spatiotemporal receptive fields.
+I will then test whether this model, trained to efficiently encode natural movies, successfully replicates ON-OFF DSGCs that only encode the four cardinal directions17, and also compare my findings to experimental data from the Field Lab at UCLA.
 Completion of this aim will result in testable predictions for efficient coding of motion in natural images, which will help validate or invalidate the efficient coding hypothesis.